ktaylor63/southeast/site/content/news/service-and-florida-wildlife-commission-investigates-migratory-bird-treaty-act-violation-posted-on-facebook.md

     caption: 'A Great Horned Owl at Cape Romain National Wildlife Refuge in South Carolina.
 Photo by Garry Tucker, USFWS.'
 date: '2015-04-01'
 tags:
-    - 'Migratory Bird Treaty Act'
+    - Florida
     - 'Law Enforcement'
-    - Florida
+    - 'Migratory Bird Treaty Act'
-updated: 'October 20th, 2016'
+updated: 'August 31st, 2018'
 ---

 Stervenson Benjamin, 28, of West Palm Beach, Florida, has been charged with a violation of the Migratory Bird Treaty Act, for allegedly capturing, possessing, and transporting a great horned owl on March 16, 2015 in West Palm Beach, Florida.